RosettaCommons/tools/mhc_energy_tools/README.txt

 * Database creation: mhc_gen_db.py.
 Provide a sequence and specification of possible mutations; the script generates and scores epitopes and creates/augments the database with them.

+* Experimental databse creation: mhc_data_db.py.
+Provide experimental information (currently IEDB format csv or mysql database); the script organizes into a database for use in scoring and design.

 Note that mhc_score.py can either directly invoke a predictor or use a databse.

 A few notes about installation: